Rev. John Shuster

 Spiritual Counseling to Survivors of Abuse and Their Families

 National Board Member Emeritus of The Survivors Network of Those Abused by Priests (SNAP)

 Co-coordinator Emeritus of the Seattle Chapter of SNAP

 I am completing a new book that will be available on Kindle in the near future:

-HEALING CHOICES FOR SURVIVORS OF ABUSE
+HEALING CHOICES FOR RECOVERY FROM ABUSE

 A PERSONAL HEALING MODEL

 I will announce it on my Facebook page when it is available, then begin a series of YouTube video "fireside chats" to help individuals and their families better understand and implement the various steps of healing and personal/family renewal.

 it is never too late to find healing and reclaim control of your life.